GNOME freezes with Intel GM965/GL960 Integrated Graphics

 This work around is taken from the second link above.

-#12 Updated by intrigeri about 2 years ago
+#12 Updated by intrigeri over 2 years ago

 Adding "video=SVIDEO-1:d" to the startup options works around the bug, everything works then.